lhervier/ccexport/README.md

 ccexport
 ========

-IBM Domino Designer plugin to export custom control into an XPage Library
+IBM Domino Designer plugin to automatically export custom controls into an XPage Library

 You can find document here: http://blogsocialcollaboration.asi.fr/2014/11/27/library-xpages-personnalisee-export-automatique-de-custom-control/